josephgodwinkimani/vue-commerce-lab/README.md

 This application is equipped with both [Vitest](https://vitest.dev/) and [Vue Test Utils](https://test-utils.vuejs.org/guide/) (VTU) for testing Vue components.
 Tests are located in the `/tests` directory.

-Vitest and VTU provide a basic set of utility functions aimed to simplify testing Vue.js components.
+Vitest (test runner) and VTU (test library) provide a basic set of utility functions aimed to simplify testing Vue.js components.
 Later, you can easily bolt-on [Vue Testing Library](https://www.npmjs.com/package/@testing-library/vue) which will add even more utility functions.

 You can run the tests with: